solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 ## Further work

 This is a relatively simple example, and doesn't implement any way to specify things like headers.
-The api could allow nested paths, for example `/foo/bar/baz` using``{foo: {bar: {baz: ...}}}``.
+The API could allow nested paths, for example `/foo/bar/baz` using``{foo: {bar: {baz: ...}}}``.
 Error responses could also be modeled to be type safe.